|

 SPOILER ALERT !

-Luke Cage has a visitor
+Cage has a visitor wanting to

-wanting to hire his services: one
+hire his services: one Arnold

-Arnold Krank, a bio-engineer, who
+Krank, a bio-engineer, who in his

-in his own stuttered words has
+own stuttered words has

 accidentally created a creature